markscamilleri/cps3230-assignment/README.md

-# cps3230-assignment
+# CPS3230 Assignment
-Our Submission for the CPS3230 Assignment
+Our submission for the CPS3230 Assignment.